-In Compliance with the provisions of Regulation 34 of the Listing Regulation, a separate report on Corporate Governance along with the certificate from the Auditors on its compliance forms an integral part of this Report.
+Pursuant to Regulation 34(3) read with Schedule V of the SEBI Listing Regulations, a separate section on Corporate Governance practices followed by the Company, together with a Certificate from Statutory Auditor confirming compliance conditions, forms an integral part of this Report.

-MANAGEMENTS DISCUSSION AND ANALYSIS REPORT (MDAR)
+MANAGEMENT DISCUSSION AND ANALYSIS REPORT (MDAR)

 Disclosure of the ratio to the remuneration of each director to the median employees remuneration and other details required pursuant to section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules, 2014 is provided as "Annexure B".

 PARTICULARS OF EMPLOYEES: